pachyderm/pachyderm/doc/auth/saml_usage.md

 This guide will walk through an example of using Pachyderm's experimental SAML support.
 We'll describe:

-1. Authenticating via a SAML IdP in Pachyderm
+1. Authenticating via a SAML ID Provider
 1. Authenticating in the CLI
 1. Authorizing a user or group to access data